Category Archives: MICROSOFT

 Metro UI Kit – Loading Spinner

 My contribution to the Windows 8 Metro UI kit was the loading spinner.
-The original 8-24-bit (.gif) loading spinner animation was dated.
-There was a time when loading spinners didn’t even have a transparent background that was rampant across the Windows ecosystems.
-I partnered with a dev 1:1 to align with Windows 8 (OS) operating system.
-I could say millions of people at one time have seen the Windows 8 loading spinner for the web.
+The original 8-24-bit (.gif) loading spinner was dated technology.
+I partnered with a dev 1:1 to update the dated loading spinner with the new Windows 8 (OS) operating system loading spinner.
+Millions of people have seen the Windows 8 loading spinner for the web at one time.

 MICROSOFTS DIGITAL TRANSFORMATION